enqueuezero/site/hands-on-cloud-native/the-landscape.md

 To summarize, Cloud Native Application is facing below challenges:

 * The data persistence is hard.
-* Thinking the full landscape from organization perspective is hard.
 * Designing a well-decoupled microservices is hard.
 * Bring the cloud into local development is hard.
+* Maintaining dependencies is hard.

 ## References